Semiconcave functions in Alexandrov's geometry: Tight maps

 \item{\it Stability theorem \cite{perelman:spaces2}.} For any compact $A\in \Alex^m(\kappa)$ there is $\eps>0$ such that if $A'\in \Alex^m(\kappa)$ is $\eps$-close to $A$ then $A$ and $A'$ are homeomorphic.

 \end{enumerate} The other series is the regularity results on an Alexandrov's space.
-These results obtained in \cite{perelman:DC} are improvements of earlier results in \cite{otsu-shioya}, \cite{otsu:second-der}.
-It use mainly the corollary~\ref{cor:conv-chart} and the smoothing trick; see subsection~\ref{smooth}. \begin{enumerate}[$\diamond$] \item Components of metric tensor of an Alexandrov's space in a chart are continuous at each regular point\footnote{i.e. at each point with Euclidean tangent space}.
+These results obtained by Perelman in \cite{perelman:DC} are improvements of earlier results of Otsu and Shioya in \cite{otsu-shioya} and \cite{otsu:second-der}.
+It use mainly the corollary~\ref{cor:conv-chart} and the smoothing trick; see subsection~\ref{smooth}. \begin{enumerate}[$\diamond$] \item Components of metric tensor of an Alexandrov's space in a chart are continuous at each regular point \footnote{that is, at each point with Euclidean tangent space}.
 Moreover they have bounded variation and are differentiable almost everywhere. \item The Christoffel symbols in a chart are well defined as signed Radon measures. \item Hessian of a semiconcave function on an Alexandrov's space is defined almost everywhere.
-I.e. if $f\:\Omega\to\RR$ is a semiconcave function, then for almost any $x_0\in \Omega$ there is a symmetric bi-linear form $\Hess_f$ such that
+That is, if $f\:\Omega\to\RR$ is a semiconcave function, then for almost any $x_0\in \Omega$ there is a symmetric bi-linear form $\Hess_f$ such that

 where $v=\log_{x_0}x$.
 Moreover, $\Hess_f$ can be calculated using standard formulas in the above chart. \end{enumerate}